 Introduction to the alphabet letter keys on the computer keyboard for touch-typing.
 Learn basic keyboarding techniques for accuracy and speed.
 This course is the first in a series of sequential courses in Keyboarding instruction.
 Students are advised to take these courses in sequence for best training results.
 3 hours laboratory.
-Degree Applicable, Credit Grading Option: OP keyboard for touch typing.
-Review of alphabetic keys and common punctuation marks.
-Speed building and accuracy improvement.
-Strongly recommended: CIS 71A.
-3 hours laboratory.

-CIS 71B KEYBOARDING (NUMBERS AND 1 UNIT SYMBOLS)
+CIS 71B KEYBOARD (NUMBERS AND SYMBOLS) 1 UNIT